The battery not charging on your MacBook Pro can be pretty frustrating, especially when you get the MagSafe to charge your MacBook, but it won’t work.

-The light indicator should be in orange color, but if it is green or completely off, it means it is not charging.
+The light indicator should be orange, but if it is green or entirely off, it means it is not charging.
 Or, the light indicator is orange, but the battery icon on your MacBook shows it’s not charging.
-How to fix these issues?
+How can we fix these issues?

-See also: How To Fix Mac Won’t Connect To WiFi
+See also: How To Fix Mac Won’t Connect To WiFi.

-Battery Not Charging On MacBook Pro How To Fix It
+Battery Not Charging On MacBook Pro – How To Fix It

-Check The Power Outlet
+Check the Power Outlet

-Clean The MagSafe Port on MacBook
+Clean the MagSafe Port on MacBook

 Check Battery Health

 If your MacBook Pro has a removable battery, you can reset it by removing the battery.
-After you take out the battery, press the power button for 5 seconds and put the battery back to its place.
-Last, turn on your laptop by pressing the power button.
+After you take out the battery, press the power button for 5 seconds and put the battery back in its place.
+Lastly, turn on your laptop by pressing the power button.
 Before you perform this method, make sure to shut down your computer first.
 If you’ve never opened your MacBook before, it’s recommended to take your MacBook to Apple Authorized Service to help you reset the battery.